-Florida Statutes §101.051 prohibits anyone from being with the elector when he/she casts their vote unless the elector has previously requested a need for assistance.
+Florida Statutes §101.051 prohibits anyone from being with the voter when they cast their vote unless the voter has previously requested a need for assistance.

-If not previously identified as requiring assistance, the elector must complete an affidavit before anyone will be permitted to accompany the elector into the voting booth.
+If not previously identified as requiring assistance, the voter must complete an affidavit before anyone will be permitted to accompany the voter into the voting booth.

-If the elector does not bring a person to provide assistance, two Inspectors of different political affiliations must accompany the elector to the voting booth.
+If the voter does not bring a person to provide assistance, two election workers of different political affiliations may accompany the elector to the voting booth.